Spring break is an American tradition on par with apple pie.

 WHY TO VISIT: OK, bear with us: We know Michigan is still chilly in March (and April, and May).
 But the Upper Peninsula is best served cold.

 Bike, hike, hunt, fish or paddle across this beautiful region, then rest your head in Marquette — the UP’s largest town and cultural hub.
-To fuel up for more outdoor adventures, find yourself a pasty (rhymes with nasty) — a hand pie filled with beef and vegetables — at delectable Jean Kay’s.
+To fuel up for more outdoor adventures, find yourself a pasty (rhymes with nasty) — a hand pie filled with beef and vegetables — at delectable Jean Kay’s or head to one of these excellent restaurants in Marquette.

 8. Boise, ID